ARE YOU A MEMBER OF SUSQUEHANNA TWP. EMS?

 PLEASE HELP US SO WE CAN CONTINUE TO HELP YOU

-Our 2014-2015 membership brochure is now available on the website and will be arriving in your mailboxes shortly.
+Our 2015-2016 membership brochure has been sent out and is also available on the website.
 Each year, we must overcome new challenges such as: increased costs coupled with decreasing insurance reimbursements; to maintain our high standards of patient care that you deserve.
 Yet, over the years, we have seen an unfortunate decline in memberships; especially among families.
 And that's why we need your help.

 Here some of the reasons we hear about why residents of Susquehanna Township, Paxtang Borough and Penbrook Borough do not join:

 - "You are all Susquehanna Township employees and my property taxes pay for the ambulance service."